Nurturing exceptionally talented early career researchers with an outstanding mentored and supported research training experience

 After a competitive process we were delighted to appoint our first ever cohort of PhD students in September 2023.
 Six students are now carrying out Translational Research projects across our core research themes under the expert supervision of leading academics.

-We’re delighted to announce that applications are now open for several funded PhD studentships in ground-breaking research areas.
-These prestigious positions offer an incredible opportunity to contribute to innovative projects that tackle critical challenges in healthcare and medical sciences.
+We’re delighted to announce that applications are open for a funded PhD studentship in ground-breaking research.
+This prestigious position offers an incredible opportunity to contribute to an innovative project that tackles critical challenges in healthcare and medical sciences.

 How to apply

-Please submit your application by clicking on the relevant project you are interested in above.
+Please submit your application by clicking on the project above.

 Don’t miss this chance to join a thriving research community and shape the future of science and healthcare.